Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🩹 Dealing With Browning Roots

-To fix root rot in a small jar:
+To recover a jar:

 Side-by-side comparison of healthy bright white hydroponic thyme roots held by a feminine hand on the left versus dark brown slimy root rot on the right